-- Underground cut-and-fill mining with conveyor access for transfer of ore to the surface; - Surface gold mill for gold recovery through gravity concentration, flotation and cyanide leaching; - Tailings preparation facilities, including cyanide detoxification and filtration, to produce paste backfill for the underground mine workings and dewatered tailings material suitable for placement in a drystack facility on the surface; - Drystack tailings facility (DSTF) to disposed the dewatered tailings materials and waste rocks and the recycle tailings pond (RTP) to collect the seepage and runoff water from the DSTF; - 249 person upper camp and 203 person lower camp with recreation and catering facilities for each: - Transmission line along the Shaw Creek Hillside route, and on-site electrical distribution system; - 49 mile all-season road constructed along the Shaw Creek Hillside route; and - A water management system that maximizes recycling and treats all waters affected by the project in accordance with applicable federal and state legislation.
+- Underground cut-and-fill mining with conveyor access for transfer of ore to the surface; - Surface gold mill for gold recovery through gravity concentration, flotation and cyanide leaching; - Tailings preparation facilities, including cyanide detoxification and filtration, to produce paste backfill for the underground mine workings and dewatered tailings material suitable for placement in a Drystack facility on the surface; - Drystack tailings facility (DSTF) to disposed the dewatered tailings materials and waste rocks and the recycle tailings pond (RTP) to collect the seepage and runoff water from the DSTF; - 249 person upper camp and 203 person lower camp with recreation and catering facilities for each; - Transmission line along the Shaw Creek Hillside route, and on-site electrical distribution system; - 49 mile all-season road constructed along the Shaw Creek Hillside route; and - A water management system that maximizes recycling and treats all waters affected by the project in accordance with applicable federal and state legislation.

 The Pogo Mine property consists of 1,259 state mining claims covering an area approximately 41,880 acres.
-The Pogo claim block lies in Sections 13, 14, 22-27, and 34-36 within T5S, R14E, Sections 18, 19, and 29-34 within T5S, R15E, Sections 1-3, 10-15, and 36 within T6S, R14E, and Sections 3-11, 14-23, and 29-32 within T6S, R15E, Fairbanks Meridian (Figure 2-1, Location and Access, Pogo Mine).
+The Pogo claim block lies in Sections 13, 14, 22-27, and 34-36 within T5S, R14E, Sections 18, 19, and 29-34 within T5S, R15E, Sections 1-3, 10-15, and 36 within T6S, R14E, and Sections 3-11, 14-23, and 29-32 within T6S, R15E, Fairbanks Meridian (Figure 1.1, Location and Access, Pogo Mine).

-The primary study area for the QAP includes the Liese Creek valley and a 15-mile segment of the upper Goodpaster River above and below the confluence with Liese Creek (Figure 2-2, Water Monitoring Stations).
+The primary study area for the QAP includes the Liese Creek valley and a 15-mile segment of the upper Goodpaster River above and below the confluence with Liese Creek (Figure 1.2, Water Monitoring Stations).
+Individual, detailed site descriptions/characterizations are maintained in the electronic Environmental Data Management System (EDMS).

 The QAP was updated using the Alaska Department of Environmental Conservation (ADEC) requirements and Environmental Protection Agency (EPA) guidance.
 The QAP is required by Pogo's Alaska Pollutant Discharge Elimination System (APDES) permit AK0053341, May 2011, Section 1.6 for discharge of treated water to the Goodpaster River.
-It is also required by the Alaska Department of Environmental Conservation (ADEC) Waste Disposal, Permit 2011DB0012.
+It is also required by the ADEC Waste Management Permit 2011DB0012.

-Figure 2-1: Location and Access, Pogo Mine
+Figure 1.1: Location and Access, Pogo Mine

-Figure 2-2: Water Monitoring Stations
+Figure 1.2: Water Monitoring Stations